-4.8 Registration of Certain Equipment
+4.6 Registration of Certain Equipment

-All Type 2 and 3 devices, as well as those Type 1 devices (Class Licensing Regime, 2008) that have been identified for registration, such as push-to-talk (PTT) and UAVs of certain specifications, shall be registered using the (R-CL) registration form in Appendix IV.
+All Type 2 and 3 devices, as well as those Type 1 devices (as defined under the Class Licensing Regime) that have been identified for registration, such as push-to-talk (PTT) and UAVs of certain specifications, shall be registered using the (R-CL) registration form in Appendix IV.
+The schedule of class-licensed devices on the Authority's website shall identify those that are required to be registered.

-Where a commercial distributor applies for certification of equipment that requires registration under a class licence or station licence, the Authority may mandate that the distributor maintain a register of each person or entity to whom or to which such equipment is sold, as part of granting equipment certification.
+Where a commercial distributor applies for the certification of equipment that requires registration under a class licence or station licence for purposes of public safety, the Authority may require under Section 48 of the Act that the distributor maintain a user register of each person or entity to whom or to which such equipment is sold, as part of certifying the equipment.
+This information may include the name and contact information of the user, and shall be submitted to the Authority within three months of being obtained.
+The distributor shall not retain any information not required as part of its commercial activities once submitted to the Authority.
+The distributor shall also inform the entity purchasing the equipment of its responsibilities as it relates to proper use.